Blog

 [VIDEO] : Food for the soul -a way to end the year

-The ultimate gift, that which will not perish but will contribute to the spiritual growth of the children, was a Bible.
+The ultimate gift, which will not perish but will contribute to the spiritual growth of the children, was a Bible.
 Courtesy of the foundation’s partner, Patrick Quainoo Global Ministries, each child received a Good News Bible- a Christmas gift they will own for life.
 The children must have food for their physical survival but they also need the word of God which is food for the soul as captured in Mathew chapter 4 verse 4-

 Jesus answered, ‘It is written: “Man shall not live on bread alone, but on every word that comes from the mouth of God.”’
 (Matthew 4:4, NIV).